tardis-sn/tardis/docs/physics/montecarlo/estimators.rst

 calculation of the plasma state of the ejecta (see :doc:`Plasma State Calulation <../physics/plasma/index>`).

-Finally, TARDIS also reconstruct the mean intensity of the radiation field in the blue wing of each line transition :math:`l \rightarrow u`, which is used in the Macro Atom treatment and in the ionisation calculation.
+Finally, TARDIS also reconstructs the mean intensity of the radiation field in the blue wing of each line transition :math:`l \rightarrow u`, which is used in the Macro Atom treatment and in the ionisation calculation.